fordhurley/atom-glsl-preview/README.md

 <img width="461" alt="error notification" src="https://cdn.rawgit.com/fordhurley/atom-glsl-preview/master/assets/error-notification.png">

+## Capture images

+Right click on the preview to copy or save a still image of the shader.
+This can also be done by running the command "Glsl Preview: Copy Image" or "Glsl Preview: Save Image" from the command palette (`cmd-shift-P`).

+## Examples

+Example shaders can be found in the `examples/` directory.

 ## Frag snippet

 Create a new .glsl file, type `frag`, and hit enter.
 This will output the base fragment shader code to get started from.

-## Examples

-Example shaders can be found in the `examples/` directory.

 ## Credits